raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 time.sleep(2)
 tone_obj.stop()
 ```
 Either copy and paste or enter code below.
-Note the `GPIO.setup` command, this line is doing two things.
+Pay attention to the `GPIO.setup` command, this line is doing two things.
 It is setting pin 7 as an input *and* setting the internal pull up resistor on it.
 If you want to use the pull down resitor you'll need to use `GPIO.PUD_DOWN` instead.

-There is then a while loop which continually reads the state of pin 7 and prints HIGH or LOW to the screen every 1 second.
+There is then a while loop which continually reads the state of pin 7 and prints HIGH or LOW to the screen every second.
 ```python
 pin = 7
 GPIO.setmode(GPIO.BOARD)